nicusX/flink-sql-local-playground/README.md

 1. Edit `flink-custom-image/Dockerfile`
 2. Add a wget command in the appropriate section
-3. Rebuild: `./scripts/build-flink-image.sh`

-### Using the new Custom Flink Image

-After making any changes to the `pom.xml` or the `Dockerfile` use the `rebuild-flink-image-and-redeploy.sh` script to rebuild the image and redeploy the SQL Gateway and Session cluster.
+3. Rebuild the image and redeploy: `./rebuild-flink-image-and-redeploy.sh`

 ---